-We understand things come up, and you may need to change your payment date.
+We understand things come up, and you may need to change your due date.
 You can either change the date for your next payment only, or you can permanently move your due date to a different day of the month.

 Keep in mind that in both cases, interest accrues on your loan daily.
-Also, your account will need to be current before you can move your payment date.
+Also, your account must be current before you can move your payment date.

 - How permanently changing your payment date affects your interest payments

 - Changing the date for your next payment only

 - How changing your next payment affects your interest payments